-Warmly spiced with cinnamon, nutmeg, and ginger, this Baked Pumpkin Oatmeal is the kind of recipe that you’ll fall asleep feeling excited about eating the next day.
+Warmly spiced with cinnamon, nutmeg, and ginger, this pumpkin baked oatmeal is the kind of recipe that you’ll fall asleep feeling excited about eating the next day.

-For sweetness, I opted to make this a maple Pumpkin Baked Oatmeal recipe, adding just a touch of maple syrup to the batter.
+- For sweetness, I added just a touch of maple syrup to the batter.
 As the recipe is written, this baked oatmeal recipe isn’t super sweet, which is just how I like it.
-If you’d like your Baked Pumpkin Oatmeal sweeter, you can add a bit more maple syrup to the recipe or simply drizzle some on at the end.
+(You can always add more maple syrup on top before digging in!)

 If you share my sentiment that pumpkin and oatmeal are an ingredient match made in the autumnal heavens, be sure to check out my Pumpkin Oatmeal, Pumpkin Overnight Oats and Oatmeal Pumpkin Chocolate Chip Bread.